sonnerberg/website/README.md

 ### Apache virtual host

-You need a a Apache virtual host as local.dbwebb.se.
+You need a Apache virtual host as local.dbwebb.se.

 1) Clone the website to `~/git/dbwebb.se`.